tackme31/Cairngorm/README.md

       </sitecore>
     </configuration>
     ```
-1. Now you can use recommender like this:
+1. Now you can use the recommender like this:
     ```csharp
     public class SampleRecommendationRepository
     {